bobbydilley/lindbergh-loader/README.md

 ## Thanks

-This project has been built by referencing things made by Teknoparrot, Doozer and JayFoxRox so thanks to all of them!
+This project has been built by referencing things made by Teknoparrot, Doozer and JayFoxRox and from contributions by Rolel and dkeruza-neo and extensive testing by Francesco so thanks to all of them!